defineEditor/vde-dataset-viewer/README.md

 ## Features
 * Reading large size datasets
-* Multiplatform: Windows, Linux (and MacOS if someone with packages it)
+* Multiplatform: Windows, Linux (and MacOS if someone with Mac packages it)
 * Filtering with value autocomplete
 * Sorting
 * Row and column navigation